cznelson2005/resolve-ai/README.md

 This project demonstrates how LLM workflows can be designed for operational decision-making instead of simple chatbot responses.

-The focus is not just answer generation, but also:
+The focus is not only answer generation, but also:

 * Structured state management
 * Retrieval-grounded reasoning